bohdanmoroziuk/code-snippets/testing/tdd/readme.md

 - As a team, review your tests and test practices to share effective techniques and catch bad habits.

+## Mocking

+Mocking is a technique that is often used in TDD to isolate the code being tested from its dependencies.
+By using mock objects in place of production data, developers can test the code’s functionality without affecting the real data.

+### Types of Mock Objects

+There are 5 main mock object types:

+1. **Fakes**: Fake objects are simple implementations of the actual objects they are replacing.
+But they do not have the same functionality as the real objects.
+They are typically used to stand in for real objects when they are not yet available or when their behavior is irrelevant to the test being run.
+2. **Dummies**: Dummy objects are used as placeholders in a test.
+But they are not used or exercised by the test.
+They are often used to satisfy method signatures or other requirements of the code being tested.
+3. **Stubs**: Stub objects provide predetermined responses to method calls during a test.
+They are mostly used to simulate the behavior of real objects when they are not yet available or when their behavior is not relevant to the test being run.
+4. **Spies**: Spy objects record their interactions with the code being tested.
+They can be used to verify that the code is interacting with the mock object in the usual way or to capture the arguments passed to the mock object for later analysis.
+5. **Mocks**: Mocks are another type of mock object used to verify the behavior of the tested code.
+They can be configured with specific expectations for how they should be used and can be used to confirm that the code being tested is interacting with the mock object in a standard way.

+### Best Practices for Mocking in TDD

+1. Create simple constructors

+    When writing unit tests, creating simple constructors for production classes is important to make it easier to create mock objects.

+2. Create mock helper objects that throw runtime exceptions

+    Creating mock data for large classes or interfaces is a challenging task.
+    You need to cover each function to ensure all the functionalities work as expected.
+The recommended way to address such a situation is to create a special mock object for the interface, or class with implementations for each method that throws a runtime exception.

+3. Use immutable objects

+    Immutable objects are very useful in data mocking since they do not change state during the course of a test.
+This makes it predictable and easy to test, as the same inputs will always produce the same outputs.

+4. Avoid tight coupling

+    You should always try to avoid strong dependencies between the test and the mock data since it will make the test inflexible and difficult to maintain.

+5. Reset mock objects between tests

+    If you do not reset the mock data between tests, it will directly affect the next test’s outcome, resulting in unexpected behavior and test failures.

 ## Advantages and disadvantages

 ### Benefits